• Skip to main content

 Where to Stay in Kirkland: Hotels

-The Heathman in downtown Kirkland and the Woodmark at Carilion point are two hotels I recommend to customers who are in town to view properties.
+The Heathman in downtown Kirkland and the Woodmark at Carillon Point are two hotels I recommend to customers who are in town to view properties.

 • Woodmark Hotel